Shankarikbhatt/FinalHour/README.md

 ## How to run

-1.Download the night scheduler.exe file from this repository.
+1. Download the night scheduler.exe file from this repository.

-2.Double-click the .exe file to launch the planner interface.
+2. Double-click the .exe file to launch the planner interface.

-3.Fill in your sleep plan and topics to generate your interactive schedule instantly.
+3. Fill in your sleep plan and topics to generate your interactive schedule instantly.

 ## Sleep Modes